K K 1 K S TA

 Banks in Jerusalem

-The largest and the most important banks in Israel – Leumi, Hapoalim, Discount and Mizrahi-Tefahot – have many branches in Jerusalem.
-Tourists staying for a while may find it useful to know that Bank Leumi have a foreign resident and tourist center in their branch on King George Street in town.
-Hapoalim, Israel’s largest bank, are also well geared to tourists.
-Discount, the third largest bank in Israel, are known for offering some great deals to customers.
-Bank Mizrachi offers a range of international, commercial, domestic and personal banking services.
+The largest and the most important banks in Israel - Leumi, Hapoalim, Discount, and Mizrahi-Tefahot - have many branches in Jerusalem.
+Tourists staying for a while may find it useful to know that Bank Leumi has a foreign resident and tourist center in their branch on King George Street in town.
+Hapoalim, Israel’s largest bank, is also well-geared to tourists.
+Discount, the third largest bank in Israel, is known for offering some great deals to customers.
+Bank Mizrachi offers a range of international, commercial, domestic, and personal banking services.

 ATMs are spread all over the city and accept credit cards linked to the main banking networks such as Cirrus and Plus.
 ATMs are generally located just outside the bank branch.
 When drawing cash, it is recommended to be vigilant and to be wary of pickpockets, particularly in the Old City.